gdavidbutler/pthreadChannel/README.md

 The cost is discipline: data must flow through channels rather than be shared.
 But this discipline is enforced by the API, not by programmer vigilance.
 The result is parallel code that humans can reason about, review, and maintain.

-#### Validation

-Testing parallel code is as hard as writing it, bugs hide in rare interleavings.
-To validate this implementation the [squint](#Examples) example implements [McIlroy's "Squinting at Power Series"](https://swtch.com/~rsc/thread/squint.pdf), a deliberately pathological parallel algorithm.
-It spawns threads dynamically, uses demand channels to prevent thread explosion, and performs atomic multi-channel operations throughout.
-Execution order is completely unpredictable, varying with core count, load, and scheduler decisions.
-Yet after all the chaos (threads creating, exiting, channels opening, shutting, closing) the program must produce the correct coefficients of the tangent power series.
-It does.
-This is the proof that the lock ladder (acquire ascending, release descending) prevents deadlocks and that chanAll's all-or-nothing semantics hold under pressure.

 #### CSP Heritage

 This library draws from [Communicating Sequential Processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes) (CSP), where concurrent processes communicate through channels rather than sharing memory.
 In classic CSP, implemented in machine or assembler language using jump instructions, a rendezvous (Get and Put block until the other arrives) works well.
 When buffering is needed (queue, stack, etc.), it is implemented as another CSP.